 - Muscle composition

-At The Physicaltherapy Centre we use a range of modalities when treating hamstring strains, these include soft tissue work (massage, Active Release Technique etc.), dry needling, mobilization/manipulation and an individualised rehabilitation program.
+At The Physicaltherapy Centre we use a range of modalities when treating hamstring pain/strains, these include soft tissue work (massage, Active Release Technique etc.), dry needling, mobilisation/manipulation and an individualised rehabilitation program.

 Whether you are a weekend warrior or an elite athlete, our team of skilled chiropractors can help to diagnose and treat you hamstring injury and help to get you back on the road to recovery.